evmos/docs/docs/develop/smart-contracts/evm-extensions/staking.md

 - `redelegations`

-    `redelegations` queries redelegations of given address for a given delegator in a specified pagination manner
+    `redelegations` queries all based on the specified criteria: for a given delegator and/or origin validator address and/or destination validator address
+    in a specified pagination manner.

     ```solidity
     function redelegations(
-        string memory delegatorAddress,
+        address delegatorAddress,
         string memory srcValidatorAddress,
         string memory dstValidatorAddress,
         PageRequest calldata pageRequest